jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The intervals between scale degrees are described as “half steps” and “whole steps”.
-A “half step” is the smallest interval on the fretboard, the distance between the notes on a string that are on either side of one fret (a “semitone” or “minor second” interval).
+A “half step” is the smallest interval on the fretboard, the distance between the notes on a string on either side of one fret (a “semitone” or “minor second” interval).
 A “whole step” is two half steps, a distance of two frets (a “tone” or “major second” interval).